-The weighted-average grant date fair value of stock options granted to employees during the twelve months ended December 31, 2022 and 2021 was \$0.73 and \$3.60 per share, respectively.
-As of December 31, 2022, total unrecognized compensation expense related to unvested stock options was \$3.4 million, which is expected to be recognized over a weighted-average period of 2.92 years.
+The weighted-average grant date fair value of stock options granted to employees during the years ended December 31, 2021 was \$3.60 per share.
+As of December 31, 2021, total unrecognized compensation expense related to unvested stock options was \$4,071, which is expected to be recognized over a weighted-average period of 3.1 years.

-The fair value of each option award granted to employees is estimated on the grant date using the Black-Scholes option pricing model.
-The Black-Scholes option pricing model requires the input of subjective assumptions, including the fair value of the underlying common stock, the expected term of the option, the expected volatility of the price of our common stock, risk-free interest rates, and the dividend yield of the Company's common stock.
+The fair value of each option award granted to employees is estimated on the grant date using the Black- Scholes option pricing model.
+The Black-Scholes option pricing model requires the input of subjective assumptions, including the fair value of the underlying common stock, the expected term of the option, the expected volatility of the price of our common stock, risk-free interest rates, and the dividend yield of our common stock.
 The assumptions used to determine the fair value of the option awards represent our best estimates.
-These estimates involve inherent uncertainties and the application of the Company's judgment.
+These estimates involve inherent uncertainties and the application of our judgment.
 The related stock-based compensation expense is recognized on a straight-line basis over the requisite service period of the awards, which is generally four years.